Gkicks/expense-tracker/README.md

 - regex - checks for patterns in a string
 - datetime - allows dates and times to be manipulated
 - colorama - to display the text in different colours
-- pwinput - to display the inputed passwords as asterisks
+- pwinput - to display the inputted passwords as asterisks
 - os - to clear the page on the live program
 - time - used to stipulate time between letters showing and to use the sleep function to delay the page clearing
 - sys - used in the function to slowly print text to the screen